NextronSystems/asgard-manual/usage/administration.rst

    :alt: MASTER ASGARD Move Asset

 .. note::
-   The target OS or Arch of the installer doesn't matter, we will only use the installers configuration data.
+   The target OS or Arch of the installer doesn't matter, we will only use the installers configuration data for the migration.

+The task will fail if the migrated asset is unable to communicate with the new ASGARD.
+In this case, the asset will remain on the ASGARD which issued the migration task.
+Only the asset will be migrated (it shows up as a brand new asset on your new ASGARD), no scan or response tasks and also no logs will be migrated.

 Delete Assets
 ^^^^^^^^^^^^^